• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Going out of town can be stressful for aquarium owners.
-Feeding, water top-off, dosing, and monitoring water quality are some basic issues.
+Some basic issues are feeding, water top-off, dosing, and monitoring water quality.
 Having an aquarium sitter look after your aquarium is one solution.
-But, unless your aquarium sitter is an aquarist, there is a good chance they will over-feed, be unable to notice problems as they arise, and not know what to do in most situations.
+But unless your aquarium sitter is an aquarist, there is a good chance they will overfeed, fail to notice problems as they arise, and not know what to do in most situations.
 Fortunately, there are several strategies that will make being away from your aquarium less stressful.

 FEEDING